gsadovski/gsadovski.github.io/_posts/2025-01-10-cauchy-problem.md

 ---
 layout: post
 title: How predictive is General Relativity?
-description: An analysis of the Cauchy problem in GR.
+description: An account of the Cauchy problem in GR.
 author: Guilherme Sadovski
 date: 2026-01-10 08:59 -0300 UTC
 tags: gr-qc, phys-math